codatio/codat-docs/docs/supplier-enablement/guides/customer-journey.md

 Your customer will receive an email when you request **spend analysis data** from them.
 To connect, they need to:

-1. Click the link provided in the email.
+1. **Click the link provided in the email.**

     The link will take the customer to the initial supplier information provision screen.

     Alternatively, you can share this link with the customer directly.
 Choose **Copy link** instead of **Request by email** when requesting business information.
 You can learn more in our [Request information](/supplier-enablement/guides/manage-relationships) article.

-2. Choose the way they want to provide business data.
+2. **Choose the way they want to provide business data.**

     The customer can upload the data manually or connect their accounting software.

-3. If **Upload file manually** is selected, upload the data manually.
+3. **Upload the data manually, if required.**

-    Customer should download the supplier information template, fill it with their business data, and upload it on the _Manual upload_ screen.
+    If they selected the **Upload file manually** option, the customer should download the supplier information template, fill it with their business data, and upload it on the _Manual upload_ screen.

 ![A diagram of customer journey steps when following a single or multi-entity flow depending on the type of data requested](/img/supplier-enablement/0104-customer-journey-123.png)